Save

 Mom’s Classic Strawberry Shortcake

 While this classic recipe is traditionally served as dessert, my family has long enjoyed it for the occasional dinner when local strawberries are in season.
-Served with milk or yogurt, it's great for breakfast too!
+Served with milk or yogurt, strawberry shortcake makes a great breakfast too!

 Ingredients

-• 2⅓ cups biscuit mix, like Bisquick (original or gluten-free) or this homemade version of Bisquick
+• 2⅓ cups (287g) biscuit mix, like Bisquick (original or gluten-free*) or this homemade version of Bisquick

 • 1 pint strawberries (stems removed, sliced, and tossed with 2 tablespoons additional sugar)